Sankalp-Dev06/FUTURE_ML_01/README.md

-# Sales Forecasting Dashboard
+# 📈 FUTURE_ML_01 – AI-Powered Sales Forecasting Dashboard

-A data analysis and forecasting project that processes retail sales data to predict future sales trends both nationally and by region.
+This project is part of my internship assignment where I built a predictive analytics dashboard to forecast retail sales using historical data and machine learning.

-## Project Structure
+## 📂 Project Structure

 ```
 ├── Data/